floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 since D3D12 has removed the ability to bind vertex- and index-buffers directly with a dynamic offset (at least that's what I'm seeing in the D3D12 docs).~~

-Nvm, I was wrong here, D3D12 just uses the name 'view' both for transient structs and for baked objects, and `D3D12_VERTEX_BUFFER_VIEW` and `D3D12_INDEX_BUFFER_VIEW` are such a transient struct.
+**Update:** Nvm, I was wrong here, D3D12 just uses the name 'view' both for transient structs and for baked objects, and `D3D12_VERTEX_BUFFER_VIEW` and `D3D12_INDEX_BUFFER_VIEW` are such a transient struct.
 Thanks to '@lessa@mastodon.gamedev.place` for making me aware of my misconception!